Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Introduction

 \subsection{Models of the accretion flow}

-It has been proposed that the thin disk is truncated at a specific radius, within which a hot flow develops \citep{Esin1997}.
-The co-evolution of the thin disk and the hot flow plays a crucial role in the state transitions observed during the outbursts of XRBs.
+The advection-dominated accretion flow (ADAF), proposed by \cite{Narayan1994,Narayan1995}, has been widely used to explain the hard X-ray emission observed in BHXRBs, often referred to as a corona.
+This corona is commonly regarded as the primary region for Comptonization.
+The hot flow are postulated to exist within a specific radius, where the outer thin disk is truncated \citep{Esin1997,Done2007}.
+The co-evolution of the thin disk and the hot flow plays a crucial role in the state transitions observed during the outbursts of XRBs\citep{Esin1997, Belloni2010, Done2007}. \cite{Esin1997} proposed that the inner thin disk radius increases during the soft-to-hard state transitions.
 Recently, \cite{you2023} demonstrated that, in the framework of a truncated disk model, the truncation radius of MAXI J1820+070 increases as the mass accretion rate declines, indicating that the inner hot flow is expanding as this source transitions from the soft state to the hard state.
 In this context, soft photons originating from the outer disk can act as seed photons.
 These photons are Compton up-scattered by thermal electrons within the hot flow through inverse Compton processes.
-This mechanism accounts for the observed power-law-like X-ray continuum.
+This mechanism accounts for the observed power-law X-ray continuum.